 - Various evidentiary issues.

-Motions for a new trial must be made within seven (7) days after the verdict unless there is newly discovered evidence, which pushes the deadline to two (2) years past the verdict.32 Learn more about post-conviction relief in Nevada.33
+Motions for a new trial must be made within seven (7) days after the verdict unless there is newly discovered evidence, which pushes the deadline to two (2) years past the verdict.32 Learn more about post-conviction relief.33

 Commutation of sentence

 People convicted of Nevada crimes can apply to the Nevada Pardons Board for a reduced sentence.
 Not everyone is eligible for a shortened (“commuted”) sentence, though.

 Learn more in our article on how to commute a sentence.